Audit & Risk Assurance Committee

 Steve was a career civil servant in Welsh Government/Office covering 39 years, reaching the Senior Civil Service as Deputy Director for Adult Social Services.
 Steve worked in various senior posts in Social Services Policy for 16 years.
 He led the development of many new policies and had a significant role in the development of Social Services Strategies and legislation.
 He led the development and implementation of the Strategy for Older People in Wales.

-Steve is qualified at post graduate level with a Masters in Ageing Studies and a Diploma in Management Studies – both at Merit level.
-He is studying part time for a PhD in Gerontology at Swansea University.
-Since retirement in October 2013 Steve has become an Associate Consultant with Practice Solutions Ltd. He was an Advisory Group member and Rapporteur for the Commissioner’s Review of Quality of Life and Care in Care Homes in Wales (2014) and undertook an evaluation of a Quality of Life Enrichment Programme in 6 care homes in N Wales (2015).
+Steve is qualified at post graduate level with a Masters in Ageing Studies from Swansea University and a Diploma in Management Studies.
+Since retirement in October 2013 Steve has become an Associate Social Care Consultant with Practice Solutions Ltd. He was an Advisory Group member and Rapporteur for the Commissioner’s Review of Quality of Life and Care in Care Homes in Wales (2014) and undertook an evaluation of a Quality of Life Enrichment Programme in 6 care homes in N Wales (2015).
 He is a member of the Commissioner for Older People’s Expert Panel on Human Rights for Older People.
-Steve is also vice chair of Caerphilly 50+Forum.
+Steve is a trustee at Cymru Older People's Alliance and at Age Cymru.
+He is also vice chair of Caerphilly 50+Forum and a member of the Welsh Government's Ministerial Advisory Forum on Ageing.

 Audit and Risk Assurance Committee: Annual Reports